xlwings/xlwings-server/README.md

 ## Instructions:

-- Custom functions can be added under `app/custom_functions/sample.py`.
+- Custom functions can be added under `app/custom_functions/examples.py`.
 There is a sample custom function included that can be run via `=XLWINGS.HELLO("xlwings")`.
+There's also a streaming function (`=XLWINGS.STREAMING_RANDOM(2, 3)`).
 The `XLWINGS` prefix ("namespace") can be adjusted in `manifest.xml` and should be different for each environment (DEV, UAT, PROD, etc.)
-- Macros can be added under `app/routers/macros.py`.
+- Macros can be added under `app/routers/macros/example.py`.
 They will need to be bound to a button on either the ribbon (via `manifest.xml`) or task pane (via `app/templates/taskpane.html`).
 There is a sample button `Hello World` included on both the ribbon and task pane.

 ## Prod deployment